LeToNode/Play2.0-CN-doc/gettingStarted/Installing.md

 $ cd Play20/framework
 $ ./build
 ```

 Once in the sbt console, run `build-repository` to compile and build everything.
 It will also create the local ivy repository containing every needed dependencies.

-If you want to make change to the code you can use `compile` to recompile and `publish-local` to repackage only the play related jars.
+If you want to make change to the code you can use `compile` and `publish-local` to rebuild the framework.